Red-Rapious/RNN-Text-Gen/README.md

 A small language model using a Recurrent Neural Network to generate text based on a corpus.

 ## Execution
-The implementation is done is Rust.
+The implementation is done is Rust and based on [this blog post by Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 To launch it, simply run:
 ```bash
 cargo run --release
 ```